lrdj/humansystems.io/XD/index.md

 Your mission is to:

-- bring back something interesting to chat about in the pub
+- Find something interesting to bring back and chat about in the pub
-- assess the impact of Al on the enjovment of experiences
+- (optionally) assess the impact of AI on the enjoyment of experiences generally
-- share your opinions (what you think that means) with our colleagues
+- Share your opinions (what you think that means) with your colleagues

+You might say using ChatGPT should be banned from quizzes, and you could be right.
+But what if it was mandatory?

+There will be many ways to find the answers to these questions.
+Some may require visiting the museum, but many, if not all of them could be found using Google and AI.
+If the internet generally, or ChatGPT specifically, means we can cheat in all our quizzes, how can we make them fun or maybe even worthwhile?

+It's a question I want us to consider.
+If you don't have enough time to fully discuss all the questions you will consider, please bring them back with you and continue later:-)

+**So up to you how you play** You can rush to the Museum, or you could rush to a café or pub, it's up to you to decide.
+Whatever you decide, it should be interesting to hear what you learn.

-You have 90 minutes to complete the following tasks:
+You have 2 hours from this briefing to complete the following tasks.
+Please get back to the Three Sisters pub by 15:30.

 ## Task 1

-Please send two people from our team to the roof terrace on the 7th floor.
+Please send two volunteers from your team to the roof terrace on the 7th floor.
 They should bring back the answer to this question:
 What structure lies at bearing 337° from the viewing